 About the course

 This 2-day Basic Course (Grunnkurs) gives you the fundamental knowledge of the kayak skills and equipment required so you can safely go out sea kayaking in calm conditions.
 It is the second course in the NPF training ladder, known as the Wetcard (Våttkort).
-Many kayak rental operators in Norway require you to have this before hiring out kayaks.
+Many kayak rental operators in Norway require you to have a wetcard before renting out kayaks.

 After completing the course, you will have learned to effectively maneuver the kayak and understand how your equipment works.
 You will also learn basic rescue techniques and safety routines.
 The aim is to have a good grounding in basic techniques, with a focus on paddling.
 The course will combine theory and practical.

 At the end of the course you will receive a Wetcard (Våttkort) with a sticker to confirm completion of the Basic Course (Grunnkurs).
-With this you will be able to rent single kayaks in most places in Norway, so you can go out kayaking with friends and family on your next holiday.
+You will feel confident to go out in rented kayaks with friends and family on your next holiday.
 If you want further training, then the next step is to take the Technique Course (Teknikkurs).

 The training agency for the course is the Norwegian Paddle Association (NPF) and all courses provided by Wandering Owl or Wild Lab Projects follow training standards, with a qualified Activity Leader as your instructor.